COVID-19 pandemic in Sri Lanka: 24–31 March 2020

-4 April 2020 – 15 April 2020
+1 April 2020 – 15 April 2020

 On 4 April, Director General of Health Services Dr. Anil Jasinghe confirmed the death of a fifth patient from COVID-19, and their body was cremated in the afternoon.
 On the same day, seven more patients were confirmed to have contracted COVID-19, bringing the total case count to 162.

 On 4 April, Anton Sebastianpillai, a Sri Lankan-born British geriatrician and author, died after testing positive for COVID-19.

 On 5 and 6 April, 12 new COVID-19 cases were recorded and on next day for a total case count of 178.
 On 7 April, an 80-year-old male from Dehiwala died, and became the sixth person to die from COVID-19.
 On the same day, seven more patients tested positive for the disease, bringing the total case count to 185.
 On 8 April, four patients tested positive for COVID-19, increasing the total case count to 189, and the seventh COVID-19-related death was reported.
 On 9 and 10 April, nine people tested positive for COVID-19, bringing the total case count to 197.

 On 12 April, 11 people tested positive for the virus.
 On 13 April, eight people tested positive for COVID-19, bringing the total case count to 218.
 On 14 April, 15 people tested positive for COVID-19, bringing the total to 233.
-On 15 April, 5 people tested positive for the virus for a total case count of 238.

-17 April 2020 – 30 April 2020
+16 April 2020 – 30 April 2020

 On 17 April, seven new cases were reported.
 Between 18 and 19 April, 27 people tested positive for COVID-19, bringing the total number of infections to 271.

 On 20 April, 33 people from Colombo tested positive for COVID-19, increasing the total case count to 303; it was the highest number of new COVID-19 cases in a single day until 26 April.
 On 23 April, 38 people tested positive for COVID-19, bringing the total to 368; 30 of the cases were sailors from the Welisara Navy camp that placed people under quarantine.
 On 24 April, 52 people tested positive for COVID-19, bringing the total up to 420.
 Over 60 navy personnel tested positive within 2 days.
 These officers had been on duty in Ja-Ela when they were exposed.

 On 25 April, 40 people tested positive for COVID-19.
 On 26 April, 62 new cases of the virus were reported, including several from naval bases.
 On 27 April, 65 people tested positive for the virus, bringing the total to 588.
 On 28 April, 31 people tested positive for the virus, which brought the total to 619.
 On 29 April, 30 new cases were reported for a total of 649.
 On 30 April, 16 new cases were reported.